-John Harris is the co-founder and editor-in-chief of POLITICO, the must-read newspaper and website for DC power-players.
-Since its launch in January 2007, POLITICO has become one of the country's most-trafficked news sites and has drawn widespread attention nationally and internationally for its efforts to create a new editorial and business model to sustain robust journalism in an era of radical change for the media industry.
-Harris brought two decades of experience from the Washington Post to POLITICO, and, together with co-founder Jim VandeHei, a focused editorial vision of politics and policy.
-Harris, a Leading Authorities exclusive speaker, ensures that POLITICO and politico.com maintain journalistic integrity and the traditions of an old-guard newspaper while taking advantage of new media and technology streams.
-Well-briefed in today's biggest issues, Harris was recently listed in the Telegraph's list of most influential Washington journalists and GQ's list of the most influential people in Washington.
-He is a frequent guest on such shows as CBS's Face the Nation, PBS's Washington Week and Charlie Rose Show, and MSNBC's Morning Joe.
-An inside source for political context, behind-the-scenes play-by-play, and the human drama that animates politics, Harris is steadfast in his goal of getting to the root of how Washington really works.
-He offers a unique view of the rhythms of DC politics and policy, and provides context and "predictive POLITICO intelligence" to audiences looking for a deeper understanding of the issues, and a grasp of how current and future policies will affect their industries.
+Harris ensures that POLITICO maintains journalistic integrity and the traditions of an old-guard newspaper while taking advantage of new media and technology streams.
+Well briefed in today’s biggest issues, he was listed in the Telegraph’s list of most influential Washington journalists and GQ’s list of the most influential people in Washington.
+He is a frequent guest on such shows as CBS’s Face the Nation, PBS’s Washington Week and Charlie Rose Show, and MSNBC’s Morning Joe.
+An inside source for political context, behind-the-scenes play by play, and the human drama that animates politics, Harris is steadfast in his goal of getting to the root of how Washington really works.
+Exclusively represented by Leading Authorities speakers bureau, he offers a unique view of the rhythms of DC politics and policy, and provides context and “predictive POLITICO intelligence” to audiences looking for a deeper understanding of the issues and a grasp of how current and future policies will affect their industries.

 Forward Momentum.
-Harris keeps a keen eye on the way technology is accelerating the spread of information, political cycles, and the public's expectations for change.
-He is passionate about journalism and news media, but realizes POLITICO can't stay complacent as a physical paper or even a website.
-There is always the question of "what's next".
-In addition to being editor-in-chief, Harris is influential on the business side of POLITICO, and under his leadership, it turned a profit after only three years of existence.
-The publication now has 120 employees in its news and business operations and was recently named by Fast Company magazine to its annual list of America's most innovative companies.
+Harris keeps a keen eye on the way technology is accelerating the spread of information, political cycles, and the public’s expectations for change.
+He is passionate about journalism and news media but realizes POLITICO cannot stay complacent as a physical paper or even a website.
+There is always the question of “what’s next.”
+In addition to being editor-in-chief, Harris is influential on the business side of POLITICO, and, under his leadership, POLITICO turned a profit after only 3 years of existence.
+The publication has been named by Fast Company magazine to its annual list of America’s most innovative companies.
 Harris is also a board member of the German Marshall Fund of the United States and the American Society of News Editors.

 Politics, the Press, and the Impact on the American Public.
 Calling on his years at the Washington Post and his experience turning POLITICO into one of the most influential news institutions in the new media, John Harris discusses the main stories of the day, the underlying politics, and the political players that are making the waves.
 He gives a riveting behind-the-scenes, real-time look at the latest campaigns, providing in-depth reporting on candidates at all levels.
 With a seasoned journalist’s nose for the story and a best-selling author’s eye for details, Harris unravels the complex political web to present a clear and nuanced picture of the world inside the beltway, and his presentations are full of up-to-the-minute, news-breaking material.